Agenda

 • Fund physical safety improvements on the High Injury Network.

-• Add lighting, raised crossings, bulb-outs, median refuges, and traffic calming where risk is highest.
+• Add raised crossings, bulb-outs, median refuges, traffic calming, and signal changes where risk is highest.

 • Use targeted police enforcement on high-injury roads and trails.